jb753/compflow/docs/usage.rst

    import compflow

 We can now start doing some calculations.
-First an explicit evaluation of stagnation pressure ratio :math:`p_0/p` given a Mach number :math:`\Ma`,
+First, an explicit evaluation of stagnation pressure ratio :math:`p_0/p` given a Mach number :math:`\Ma`,

 .. doctest::